 Basically what happens in dog bloat is that the dog’s stomach becomes distended, or swollen, because of the too much gas building up inside of it.

-The distended stomach then puts pressure on the diaphragm and other organs, including the heart, blood pressure drops and blood flow is restricted or cut off in some cases.
+The distended stomach then puts pressure on the diaphragm and other organs, including the heart.
+As a result, the blood pressure drops, and the blood flow is restricted or cut off in some of the organs.

 This alone can cause the dog to go into shock, or cause cell death in the stomach/digestive system.
 But it gets worse.

-It most cases, the stomach then twists or rotates on itself, closing off the connection between the esophagus and the stomach.
-This means that food, water and gas trapped inside the stomach with no way out, and the gas keeps expanding.
+In most cases, the stomach then twists or rotates on itself, closing off the connection between the esophagus and the stomach and between the stomach and the intestines.